Six weeks before moving

 - Contact insurance agent to transfer/cancel insurance coverage.

-- Check with employer to find out what moving expenses they will pay.
+- Check with employer to find out what Texas real estate and people moving expenses they will pay.

 Four weeks before moving

 - Notify all magazines of change of address.

 - Check with veterinarian for pet records and immunizations.